getopenmono/mono32/readme.md

 ## Plan

-[/] Create a build system that produces a trivial Mono framework, such that the framework and tool chain are the only dependencies needed to build applications and flash them to Mono32 hardware.
+- [x] Create a build system that produces a trivial Mono framework, such that the framework and tool chain are the only dependencies needed to build applications and flash them to Mono32 hardware.
-[ ] Setup continuous integration infrastructure to monitor and build when this repo changes.
+- [ ] Setup continuous integration infrastructure to monitor and build when this repo changes.
-[ ] Make the trivial framework and Mono32 work with [OpenOCD](https://github.com/espressif/openocd-esp32) such that it is possible to single-step debug.
+- [ ] Make the trivial framework and Mono32 work with [OpenOCD](https://github.com/espressif/openocd-esp32) such that it is possible to single-step debug.
-[ ] Auto detect which serial port the Mono32 is running on so that one does not have to specify the port.
+- [ ] Auto detect which serial port the Mono32 is running on so that one does not have to specify the port.
-[ ] Port one [app](http://kiosk.openmono.com) at a time to this new framework, building up the framework along the way.
+- [ ] Port one [app](http://kiosk.openmono.com) at a time to this new framework, building up the framework along the way.
-[ ] Generate (parts of) `mono.mk` instead of hard-coding settings dug out from ESP-IDF.
+- [ ] Generate (parts of) `mono.mk` instead of hard-coding settings dug out from ESP-IDF.